bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:00 PM CT, April 18</p>
+<p class="updated_time"> Latest data: 10:09 PM CT, April 18</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 62°, which is 20° *colder* than yesterday.
-Tomorrow is expected to be 7° *colder* than today.
+Tomorrow is expected to be 5° *colder* than today.

 Currently:

 - 44°
-- Mostly Clear
+- Clear
-- 63% humidity
+- 55% humidity
-- 6 mph wind
+- 3 mph wind
-- 30% cloud cover
+- 7% cloud cover
 - 43 AQI 🟩
 - 0.27 inches of rain in the past 24 hours